 Click on the subject of any sent group message, and our reporting dashboard will display the contacts you’ve sent to, who has opened or clicked in your message, when it happened, and how many times they’ve done so.
 Additionally, you may view who has not yet opened your message.

-Take further action on the contacts you have sent group messages to!
-Select some (or all) recipients, and click “Add tag” to tag these contacts for later, or click “Send Message” to send a follow up email.
+At the top of the report, select some (or all) recipients, and click “Add tag” to tag these contacts for later, or click “Send Message” to send a follow up email.